 - A. Valuation of Assets The actuarial value of assets is based on the market value of assets with a ten-year phase-in of actual investment return in excess of (less than) expected investment income.
 Offsetting unrecognized gains and losses are immediately recognized, with the shortest remaining bases recognized first and the net remaining bases continue to be recognized on their original timeframe.
 The actuarial value of assets is further adjusted by 33% of any difference between the initial value and a 12% corridor around the market value of assets, if necessary. - B. Actuarial Cost Method: The actuarial cost method being used is known as the Entry Age Normal Actuarial Cost Method.
 The Entry Age Normal Actuarial Cost Method develops the annual cost of the Plan in two parts: that attributable to benefits accruing in the current year, known as the normal cost, and that due to service earned prior to the current year, known as the amortization of the unfunded actuarial accrued liability.
 The normal cost and the actuarial accrued liability are calculated individually for each member.
 The normal cost rate for an employee is the contribution rate which, if applied to a member's compensation throughout their period of anticipated covered service with the city, would be sufficient to meet all benefits payable on their behalf.
 The normal cost is calculated using an entry age based on benefit service with the current city.
 If a member has additional time-only vesting service through service with other TMRS cities or other public agencies, they retain this for determination of benefit eligibility and decrement rates.
 The salary-weighted average of these rates is the total normal cost rate.
 The unfunded actuarial accrued liability reflects the difference between the portion of projected benefits attributable to service credited prior to the valuation date and assets already accumulated.
 The unfunded actuarial accrued liability is paid off in accordance with a specified amortization procedure outlined in C below. - C. Amortization Policy: For "underfunded" cities the amortization as of the valuation date is a level percentage of payroll over a closed period using the process of "laddering".
 Bases that existed prior to this valuation continue to be amortized on their original schedule.
-For cities with twenty or more employees new experience losses are amortized over individual periods of not more than 25 years.
-Beginning December 31, 2020, new loss bases for cities with fifteen or more employees will be amortized over individual periods of not more than 20 years.
+New loss bases for cities with fifteen or more employees are amortized over individual periods of not more than 20 years.
 New gains (including lump sum contributions) are offset against and amortized over the same period as the current largest outstanding loss base for the specific City which in turn decreases contribution rate volatility.